Farm Property Assessments

 How your farm property is assessed

-The possible components of your farm property's value
+Components of a farm property’s value

 1. Farmland

-All farms in Ontario are assigned to a farm "neighbourhood" based on common factors such as climatic zone, soil type and suitability, and comparable properties selling for similar prices per acre.
+All farms in Ontario are assigned to a farm neighbourhood based on common factors such as climatic zone, soil type and suitability, and comparable properties selling for similar prices per acre.
 Within each farm neighbourhood, adjustments are made to reflect different soil quality classification.

 Farmland sales